namtoki/English/wordlist.md

 strain:                             Even an athletic person like him can strain a muscle while playing sports.
 strip:                              He got awfully drunk and stripped down to his underwear in front of us.
-strongly:                           His wife strongly urged him to go to counseling to stop smoking. surf*:                              We will have to resolve this worrying problem regarding the surf as soon as possible.
+strongly:                           His wife strongly urged him to go to counseling to stop smoking. submit*(-to, follow, obey):         Tame fools submit to commands of their masters.
+suburb:                             I was asked by my boss to estimate the cost of the suburb development. surf*:                              We will have to resolve this worrying problem regarding the surf as soon as possible. surrender*(-to, give up):           The proud tribe has never surrendered to foreign armies.
 survey:                             The professor and his assistants are analyzing the findings of the survey concerning sleep.
 sword:                              She grasped bloody sword tightly in her hand.
+tame:                               Tame fools submit to commands of their masters.
 task:                               He couldn't concentrate on the task because he lacked the motivation to build a database. temptation*:                        Some athletes can't resist the temptation to use illegal drugs that will improve their performance.
 terror:                             The police are investigating the cause of the explosion and the possibility of a link to terror group.